spitfire05/svn-smf-hook/README.md

 ## Dependencies

-All that's needed to run this script is Python 2 and subversion.
+All that's needed to run this script is Python 2.6 (or newer) and subversion.
 No other external dependencies.

+Python 3 is not supported atm, though it'd be probably easy to convert the script with [*2to3*](http://docs.python.org/2/library/2to3.html) tool.

 ## Installation